Your todo list:

 May 22, 2013

 More specifically, two people have ripped gear and hit the ground.
 Both were basically okay. (which is surprising given the landing!)
-I fell on every move of the first 30' of the climb before I sent and never had an issue.
-Adventure-spoiling gear beta below:
+I can personally testify to having fallen from every possible point at the bottom 30' of this route and being totally fine.
+(Gear stayed put) Adventure-spoiling gear beta below: